 EXAMPLES OF DUTIES

-Work closely with ar sts, collectors, and museums in the loan of objects; assess condi on, and assign loan
+Work with ar sts, collectors and other ins tu ons in the loan of objects for long‐term and exhibit‐related

-Protect and preserve ar facts against physical, chemical, and biological damage or decay in accordance with
+Protect and preserve ar facts in the Museum collec ons and loaned items against damage in accordance with

 REQUIREMENTS AND QUALIFICATIONS